debian-pi/raspbian-ua-netinst/README.md

     user_is_admin=            # set to 1 to install sudo and make the user a sudo user cdebootstrap_cmdline=
-    bootsize=+128M            # /boot partition size in megabytes, provide it in the form '+<number>M' (without quotes) rootsize=                 # / partition size in megabytes, provide it in the form '+<number>M' (without quotes),
+    bootsize=+128M            # /boot partition size in megabytes, provide it in the form '+<number>M' (without quotes) bootoffset=8192           # position in sectors where the boot partition should start.
+Valid values are > 2048.
+                              # a bootoffset of 8192 is equal to 4MB and that should make for proper alignment
+    rootsize=                 # / partition size in megabytes, provide it in the form '+<number>M' (without quotes),
                               # leave empty to use all free space
     timeserver=time.nist.gov